oracle/weblogic-azure/_includes/sub-template-create-update-wls-on-aks.md

 ## Prepare the Parameters

-You must construct a parameters JSON file containing the parameters to the database ARM template.
+You must construct a parameters JSON file containing the parameters to be passed to the ARM template.
-See [Create Resource Manager parameter file](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/parameter-files) for background information about parameter files.
+For background information about parameter files, see [Create Resource Manager parameter file](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/parameter-files).
 This section shows how to obtain the values for the required properties.

 ### Obtain parameter values from Azure portal